jcouet/VolumeRendering/README.md

 I. DESCRIPTION

-* VolumeRendering is an OpenGL volume rendering pipeline for FabricEngine_1.12.
+VolumeRendering is an OpenGL volume rendering pipeline for FabricEngine_1.12.
 It can be use to render volumetric data (voxels) such as medical imaging acquisition.
-For now the demo is presented as a Python application but that can change in the future.
+For the moment the demo is presented as a Python application only but that can change in the future.

-* The code has been inspired from:
-  - werwer
-  - werwer

 II.
 CONTRIBUTION